jwill-19/Bells-Inequality/README.md

 # Monte Carlo Simulation of Bell Inequalities
 A numerical simulation of the Clauser-Horne-Shimony-Holt (CHSH) Inequality (a Bell type inequality) in Python.
 Packages used included NumPy, Matplotlib, and SciPy.
+This project was presented at the 2020 Frontiers in Optics+Laser Science (Fio+LS) Conference and the URECA 2021 Research Symposium.

 ### Abstract